cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-1.md

 {% include youtube.html content="https://youtu.be/F995ZadTZik" %}

 ## Overview

-This post demonstrates how to play and view videos inside Unity.
+This post covers the installation process for the Barracuda package, importing the required asset files, and creating the video player.
 We'll later perform pose estimation on individual frames while the video is playing.
 We can gauge the model's accuracy by comparing the estimated key point locations to the source video.

 ## Prerequisites